duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 trigger_words.txt | Used to provide trigger words/phrases that are expected to appear before/after article titles in a query.
 [More info](/programming-mission/creating-effective-fatheads.html#using-trigger-words) requirements.txt  | An optional file outlining the required packages for Fatheads written in Python

+### Fathead Pull Request Auto Deployment

+If a Fathead pull request adds or modifies the `output.txt` file, it will trigger the new `output.txt` to be installed on Beta automatically.
+As well, if it adds or modifies `trigger_words.txt`, or `redirects.txt`, and an `output.txt` already exists in the repository, it will install the new trigger words and redirects accordingly.

 ## Data File Format

 Please name the output file `output.txt` (tab delimited).
 Files **over 1MB should be removed before merge**, so as not to bloat the repo for other developers.